 It is intended to create a Roving Eye vehicle with interchangeable equipment so that it can be configured as the CX version with LDK-5 camera or either of the XM versions, with lightweight camera or remote operated camera.

-David Taylor, Mike Jordan, Robin Sutherland, Robert (Bob) Matthews, Dan Cranefield, Dave Le Breton, Brian Summers, Norman Green, Barry Sandford, Tony Nuttall, Harwood Hilly, The BBC, Tech-ops group and others who provided information and the pictures, which remain their copyright.
+Dave Taylor, Mike Jordan, Robin Sutherland, Robert (Bob) Matthews, Dan Cranefield, Dave Le Breton, Brian Balshaw, Derek Hooper, Brian Summers, Norman Green, Barry Sandford, Pat Jessup, Tony Nuttall, Harwood Hilly, the BBC Tech-Ops group and others who provided information and the pictures, which remain their copyright.

 Dave Hill and Ruth Slavid for editing, proof reading and formatting.

 Rev. 14 Compiled December 2020 by Richard Harris.

 Copyrighted articles and images on this site are the property of the original owners.
 Data presented here is for reference and historical research and analysis, as permitted by ‘fair use’ rulings.
 The images and articles in this web site are the sole copyright of the owners of those pictures and articles.

 Permission must be obtained from original copyright holders before reproduction or re-posting of any material on this site.
 Wherever possible this site has attempted to recognize the original copyright owners.
 Contact concerning copyright of the images will be addressed, and if required withdrawn on copyright holder’s request.

 - T. Worswick M.Sc., A.M.I.E.E and G. W. H. Larkby; April 1957; An improved “Roving Eye”; BBC Engineering Division Monograph No. 12; Designs Department, BBC Engineering Division.